Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Also William Deacon who died 10th September 1894 aged 59 years.
 His end was peace."

-Eliza Deacon was born Eliza Harman in 1828 in Bray Berkshire to Richard Harman, a labourer and Sarah Skinner.
-In 1851, 22 year old Eliza was a house servant for the Gilpin family at The Grange, Hockliffe Bedfordshire.
-Eliza married William Deacon in Westminster Middlesex on 12th November 1866.
-Eliza was William's second wife, together they had a son James Henry Deacon in 1870.
+Eliza Deacon was born Eliza Harman in 1828 in Bray Berkshire to Richard Harman, an innkeeper, and his wife Sarah Skinner.
+Eliza first appears on the 1841 Census, aged 12, living with her parents and siblings in Touchen End, Bray, Berkshire.
+In 1851, 22-year-old Eliza was a house servant for the Gilpin family at The Grange, Hockliffe Bedfordshire.
+I cannot trace Eliza on the 1861 Census.

 After Eliza's death in 1886, William married Elizabeth Ann Aylett in 1888 in Colchester.
 In 1889 William and Elizabeth moved to The East Arms Hotel in Hurley Berkshire, three years before William's death, they can be found there on the 1891 census.